 In the meantime, Verizon will join Qualcomm in asking the Federal Circuit Court of Appeals to stay enforcement of the order and asking the administration to override the decision.
 The commission “recognized the adverse impact of a downstream remedy to the public interest but decided on a measure that will limit consumer choice and access to mobile broadband services, be harmful to operators, manufacturers and the economy, and pose risks to public safety communications,” said Qualcomm CEO Paul Jacobs, Qualcomm is the chief supplier of baseband chipsets in EV-DO and W-CDMA handsets.

-In its decision, the ITC said "an order excluding all downstream products would impose great burdens on third parties, given the limited availability of alternative downstream products not containing the infringing chips."
+In further explaining its decision, the ITC said that “an order excluding all downstream products would impose great burdens on third parties, given the limited availability of alternative downstream products not containing the infringing chips.”
+The Commission also said that “barring importation of downstream products, with an exemption for certain previously imported models, will substantially reduce the burdens imposed on third parties while affording meaningful relief to the patent holder.”

 Although the ITC decision grandfathers in current cellphone and PC Card models, the decision lacks a grandfather clause for Qualcomm’s importation of chips, chipsets and circuit boards that the company could use “to provide support to its customers for such essential services as designing next-generation mobile handsets or supporting the testing and debugging of handsets,” the ITC said.
 Qualcomm, however, could move such testing out of the country to circumvent the ban.